 Selecting and collecting bass lures is almost as enjoyable as fishing them.
 But which lures catch the most bass?
 We broke down the top 5 best bass lures based on their proven ability to catch bass, their versatility, and the opinions of many professional bass fishermen.

-If your looking for more information on a specific type of bass lure then select one of the categories from the lures menu above.
+If you’re looking for more information on a specific type of bass lure then select one of the categories from the lures menu above.
 Each lure category page is a complete resource on that particular style of lure, loaded with information and the best techniques to use.

 Undoubtedly, number one is the rubber worm.
 No other bass lure is as versatile or more attractive to bass than a soft plastic worm.
-This is because they are so lifelike, and when engulfed by bass feel like natural food.
+This is because they are so lifelike, and when engulfed by bass they feel like natural food.
 There are endless designs and dimensions, so you can choose the best size, style, and color for the conditions you’re fishing.

 When you’re fishing plastic worms the key word is slow.
 Worm fishing is not for impatient anglers since every cast is retrieved a lot slower than with most other lures.
 When you fish a worm it’s all about the feel, so you need to keep your line tight for better sensitivity.
 When a bass hits you’ll feel a light thump through the rod handle and you’ll need to give a hard hookset.
 Setting the hook properly is essential in worm fishing.

 There are many ways to effectively rig rubber worms, and how you choose a rig will be based on where the bass are holding.
 The most common worm rigs are the Texas rig, the Wacky rig, the Carolina rig, and the Drop Shot rig.
-They all play their roll in worm fishing but of all the rigs, the Texas rig is the most common.
+They all play their role in worm fishing but of all the rigs, the Texas rig is the most common.
 This rig is completely weedless, making it a great choice for entering thick cover without getting hung up.